-This Easy Thai Basil Pork really lives up to it’s name!
-Packed with incredible Thai flavors, but so simple to make, this amazing dish will be on your table in (way) less than 30 minutes!
+This Easy Thai Basil Pork Stir Fry (also called pad kra pao, or holy basil stir fry) is a delicious meal that’s packed with incredible Thai flavors, but is so simple to make!
+This flavorful dish will be on your table in (way) less than 30 minutes making it a quick weeknight dinner!

 When I get a craving for Thai food, I get the craving HARD!
 Like, I need it RIGHT NOW!
 This Thai basil pork has been a lifesaver because I can literally whip it up in about 15 minutes….I am usually waiting for the rice to cook!